ComScore

 12. Homemade Irish Cream

-• Why We Love It: <10 ingredients, no cook, beginner-friendly
+• Why I Love It: <10 ingredients, no cook, beginner-friendly

-It might only take ten minutes to make your own Irish cream, but once you try the homemade version (made with sweetened condensed milk and heavy cream), you’ll understand why it’s a dessert.
+It might only take ten minutes to make your own Irish cream, but once you try the homemade version (made with sweetened condensed milk and heavy cream), you’ll understand why I consider this sipper a dessert.
+P.S.: It'll keep for up to two months.

 13. Guinness Floats

 Behold the easiest St. Patrick’s Day dessert ever: Just scoop, pour, drizzle and sip.
-If you're not convinced or you've never had stout, know that it tastes a little like coffee and chocolate combined.
+If you're not convinced or if you've never had stout, know that it tastes a little like coffee and chocolate combined.
+(Vanilla ice cream would be just as tasty, though.)

 14. Carrot Cake Doughnuts with Cream Cheese Glaze